jacobwisienski86/WINDIGO/README.md

 SANDY, FRENDY, and OpenMC must also be installed by the user to enable their functionality with WINDIGO.

-SANDY can generally be installed using a command line input similarly to WINDIGO.
+SANDY can generally be installed using a command line input with a Python package manager similarly to WINDIGO.

 ```bash
 pip install sandy